Array chunk algorithm example with PHP

 elements starting at 0.
 The last chunk may contain less elements than desired size of the chunk.
 If the second parameter is equal or larger than the original array size, the function returns the original array.
 If size is less than 1, E_WARNING will be thrown.
 The

 parameter takes a boolean value, and if this argument is set to TRUE then the keys are preserved, otherwise the chunk is reindexed starting from 0.

 flag as the third parameter:

 Now we get

 delivered as two sub arrays, but with the same original keys preserved, as seen below.
-This functionality can be useful in real life scenarios, where for example we have a large array but now we would like to chunk that array but in a way that we group certain parts of that array together, and preserving the original keys in the process.
+This functionality can be useful in real life scenarios, where for example we have a large array but now we would like to chunk that array, but in a way that we group certain parts of the array together, and preserving the original keys in the process.

 When the third parameter is set to false (which is the default if we leave it empty), we get the same result but we do not have the original keys preserved.
 This can be useful in other situations where it may be convenient for us to have numeric keys, or simply have new keys instead of the old ones.
 So this result will now look like this: